johnssproul/RepeatProfiler/README.md

 ##### Required Input data:

-To generate profiles, you need two input types: (1) one or more reference sequences and (2) short-read sequence data from one or more samples.
+To generate profiles, you need two input types: (1) one or more reference sequence, and (2) short-read sequence data from one or more samples.

 1. Reference sequences
 - One or more reference sequence of repeats in FASTA format (LINK example)